websights

 aerodynamic flow _ 42 Flow Region Dimensions

-Figure 7: While creating the sizing of the flow region in CAD mode, you can visualize the result.
+Figure 7: While creating the sizing of the flow region while editing the CAD, you can visualize the result.

 • X min: ‘-17.5’ \(m\)